mwilliamszoe/Quote-machine/README.md

 # Quote-machine
-A random quote generator build with jQuery and a random quote API.
+An app that finds and displays random quotes via an API.